Install and use the HubSpot VS Code extension

 • New module: generates a new module with boilerplate content.

-• New serverless Function folder: generates a .functions folder that contains boilerplate serverless.js and serverless.json files.
-Additionally, you can add a new serverless function to the folder by right-clicking the folder, then selecting New serverless function.
+• New Serverless Function folder: generates a .functions folder that contains boilerplate serverless.js and serverless.json files.
+You can add another serverless function to the folder by right-clicking the folder, then selecting New serverless function.

 create-new-files-extension